- Public ResourcesDownload a pdf copy of this handout.

-- PublicationBy law, members of the public have a voice when federal actions may affect properties that qualify for the National Register of Historic Places, the nation's official list of historic properties.
+- PublicationBy law, members of the public have a voice when federal actions will affect properties that qualify for the National Register of Historic Places, the nation's official list of historic properties.
 Protecting Historic Properties: A Citizen's Guide to Section 106 Review is designed to help citizens make their voices heard.
+The guide covers information including the following:

 - PublicationLas reglamentaciones dictadas por el ACHP describen el proceso de revisión según la Sección 106 y especifican las acciones que las agencias federales deben tomar para cumplir con sus obligaciones legales.